-1. The real world chord progressions used to come with practice tracks.
+1. The real world chord progressions came with practice tracks (on a cassette tape for me).
 Those practice tracks are at real world tempos.
 120 BPM.
 140 BPM.
 160 BPM.
 And faster.
 For most students to implement a new concept at these tempos is next to impossible.

 2. The real world chord progressions themselves are another issue.
 Most 'standards' are 32 bars long.
 Combine trying to implement new playing concepts with tempos above 100 BPM and 32 bar long chord progressions that are constantly shifting makes the complexity of the learning task exponentially more difficult.

 3. The final learning hole is that in order to play a new walking bass concept at any tempo in an improvisatory manner requires thorough understanding and assimilation BEFORE you get to that point.